julianfigueroaGL/gorilla-cast-docs/docs/best-practices/index.md

 </script>
 ```

-Instead of declaring static data inside the Data property, just declare a computed property to manipulate the DOM
+Instead of declaring static props inside the `data` property, just declare a computed property to manipulate the DOM.

 :::

 ### Conditional Rendering